 A collapsible strainer is one of the most common motorhome kitchen accessories out there.
 Really, I'm not sure of many RVers that haven't got sucked into buying these handy collapsible things.

-I'm such a minimalist and would rather just 'get by' with what we have before buying the next new gadget.
+I'm such a minimalist and would rather just 'get by' with what we have before buying this new gadget.
 Yet, I finally realized about 6 months into living in our RV that I couldn't stand the space we were using up just to carry our old colander around.

-I LOVE how much space I save in my limited cupboard space now that we finally bought one!
+I LOVE how much space I save in my limited space in our RV kitchen cabinets now that we finally bought one!

 These cool guys are such a space saver!
 I swear that they invented these collapsable measuring cups for tiny house living in order to help with organization and saving space.

 Our oldest daughter uses these every week to bake us homemade sourdough bread.

 Mason jars have so many functions!
 They can be used for regular drinking cups, food storage or even a vase for wildflowers!
 We've found large and small mason jars to be some of the most durable camping dishes.